What's in your CBD?

 CBD is one of the major cannabinoid compounds found in cannabis and hemp plants.
 When CBD is purified and other cannabinoids, such as THC (tetrahydrocannabinol), are removed, it lacks the “high” associated with marijuana.

 Just because a product is for sale doesn’t mean it’s been tested and regulated for quality control, safety, or label accuracy.
-So, you may never know the correct amount for the desired effect—or how to avoid the undesired effects that can come from taking too much.
+So, you may never know the correct amount for the desired therapeutic effect—or how to avoid the undesired adverse effects that can come from taking too much.

 So, what’s really in these non–FDA approved CBD products?